Code-Institute-Submissions/Pic-Phonics/README.md

 ### Project Deployment

-The following steps outline how the project was deployed to GitHub pages:
+##### The following steps outline how the project was deployed to GitHub pages:

-Logged on to GitHub
+1. Logged on to GitHub
-Opened the repository Lomasney-Motors-1.0
+2. Opened the repository Lomasney-Motors-1.0
-Clicked on the settings tab on the right-hand side of menu.
+3. Clicked on the settings tab on the right-hand side of menu.
-Scrolled down the page until I reached the GitHub Pages section.
+4. Scrolled down the page until I reached the GitHub Pages section.
-Under 'source' I selected the branch drop-down menu.
+5. Under 'source' I selected the branch drop-down menu.
-I selected the 'Master' branch and clicked the 'Save' button.
+6. I selected the 'Master' branch and clicked the 'Save' button.
-This allowed the site to be published to GitHub pages and url for the site was displayed in a box above the source section.
+7. This allowed the site to be published to GitHub pages and url for the site was displayed in a box above the source section.
-The deployed version and the development version of this project are the same.
+8. The deployed version and the development version of this project are the same.

-To run the project locally:
+##### To run the project locally:

-Open this link to the Project Repository
+1. Open this link to the Project Repository
-Click on the 'Code' button at the top.
+2. Click on the 'Code' button at the top.
-From here you can select to either download or clone to a desktop IDE using the url provided.
+3. From here you can select to either download or clone to a desktop IDE using the url provided.

 ## Credits
 ### Content
-CJ Fallon - Sounds Like Phonics Teachers Resource Book, CJ Fallon Website Orlagh Lomasney - Provided voice for the game audio and additional resources and advice on phonics learning
+- CJ Fallon - Sounds Like Phonics Teachers Resource Book, CJ Fallon Website
+- Orlagh Lomasney - Provided voice for the game audio and additional resources and advice on phonics learning

 ### Media
-TeachersPay teachers website - letter image from flashcards obtained from the site The photos used in this site were obtained from Unsplash.com & Pexels.com Audio provided by my sister Orlagh Lomasney
+- TeachersPay teachers website - letter image from flashcards obtained from the site
+- The photos used in this site were obtained from Unsplash.com & Pexels.com
+- Audio provided by my sister Orlagh Lomasney

+### Resources
+- Code Institute Content
+- Slack Community
+- Bootstrap Documentation
+- WW3 Schools
+- Stack Overflow
+- YouTube
+- Balsamiq Wireframes
+- CSS Tricks
+- Orlagh Lomasney - primary school teacher
+- Sounds Like Phonics - CJ Fallon

 ### Acknowledgements
 I received inspiration for this project from my sister, she is a primary school teacher based in Cork and had discussed with me the lack of available